kothic/kothic-js/README.md

-Kothic JS is a full-featured JavaScript map rendering engine using HTML5 Canvas.
+**Kothic JS** is a full-featured JavaScript map rendering engine using HTML5 Canvas.
 It was initially developed as a JavaScript port of [Kothic](http://wiki.openstreetmap.org/wiki/Kothic) rendering engine written in Python.
-Licensed under a BSD license.

 ### Features